 As long as you make an effort to keep your teeth free of plaque and tartar, you’re doing a great job in guarding against gum disease.
 Not only is good oral health great for whole-body health, but one day it might just help you avoid Alzheimer’s disease as well.

-Avoid Alzheimer’s At Artistic Touch Dentistry
+Avoid Alzheimer’s with a Healthy Mouth At Artistic Touch Dentistry

 Artistic Touch Dentistry is well known in the Melbourne, Florida area for their high-quality dental care for all ages.
 Dr. Maryam Brazdo and the Artistic Touch team offer checkups, cosmetic dentistry, restorative dentistry such as dentures, and periodontal disease treatments for gum disease, along with all the other care that you and your family need.